SuperM

+SuperM went on hiatus in mid-2021 because some members began their mandatory military enlistments and later left SM Entertainment.
+There have been no announcements on the future of the group.

 History

 Background and formation

 All members of SuperM came from existing boy groups under SM Entertainment.
 Taemin had been an active artist since the age of 14, when he debuted as a member of Shinee in May 2008.
 Baekhyun and Kai debuted as members of Exo in April 2012.
 They have also been members of Exo's Korean sub-unit Exo-K since April 2012, and Baekhyun has been a member of its R&B-oriented sub-unit Exo-CBX since October 2016.
 Taeyong, Ten, and Mark debuted as members of NCT in April 2016, and Lucas debuted as a member of NCT in January 2018.
 Taeyong and Mark were added to NCT's Seoul-based sub-unit, NCT 127, in July 2016.
 Mark also debuted as a member of NCT's then-teenaged sub-unit NCT Dream in August 2016, while Ten and Lucas were added to NCT's China-based sub-unit, WayV, in January 2019.

 In 2019, before the official announcement of SuperM's debut, there had been rumors that SM Entertainment was planning to debut a "K-pop Super Boy Band".
 On August 7, 2019, Capitol Music Group chairman Steve Barnett and SM Entertainment founder Lee Soo-man officially announced the group as SuperM at Capitol Congress 2019.
 The "M" in SuperM stands for both Matrix and Master, since each member was already an established star in their own groups.
 The teaser revealed the group members, each excelling in dance performance, vocals, and rap.
 Described as "the Avengers of K-pop", the group was to be focused more on performance-based music.
 SM A&R executive and director Chris Lee stated that the group had been in the works for around one year.
 Lee felt the analogy to the Avengers was apt: "Each Avenger has their own group and Iron Man has his own movie and Thor has his own, but together, they have an even greater synergy, so like that the members will pursue their own careers and own groups but also join together with synergy—a positive one".